 On April 29, 2007, I was involved in a private plane crash.
 I medically retired from the Air Force exactly two years after the crash, worked full-time as a civilian contracting officer at Luke Air Force Base for five and a half years, and am an advocate for fellow amputees.
-I currently live in Avondale, Arizona, where I train full-time on my handcycle in hopes of someday representing Team USA at the Paralympic Games.
+My wife and I currently live in Litchfield Park, Arizona, where I train full-time on my handcycle in hopes of someday representing Team USA at the Paralympic Games.
 In my free time, I enjoy flying, working out, and shooting.

 2019 U.S. Paralympics Paracycling National Team Member

 2019 UCI Paracycling Road World Cup Italy, 2nd (team relay), 9th (time trial)

 2019 UCI Paracycling Road World Cup Belgium, 6th (time trial), 7th (road race)

 2019 USA Cycling Paracycling Road Nationals, 3rd (team relay), 3rd (time trial)

 2018 U.S. Paralympics Paracycling National Team Member

 2018 UCI Paracycling Road World Cup Canada, 3rd (team relay), 5th (time trial), 5th (road race)

 2018 UCI Paracycling Road World Cup Netherlands, 1st (team relay), 7th (time trial), 8th (road race)

 2018 USA Cycling Paracycling Road Nationals, 1st (team relay), 3rd (time trial)